kevinvu184/classroom-demo-application/README.md

 ## Project Brief
 Classroom Student Software Demo is wonderful, but who should be the evaluator?
 Some argue it should be lecturer, but there are two inherent problems with this argument:

 - To make the process of evaluation become fair, lecturer should come up with a set of criteria or rubric, however, this Demo Activity is not rigorous, its sole purpose is to allow student to engage more with hands-on programming experience and be employable.
-To make this activity interesting students should be allow to be creative and go wild with their imagination.
+To make this activity interesting, students should be allowed to be creative and go wild with their imagination.
 Plus, it will be a burden on lecturer having to come up with rubric everytime a student wants to pitch his/her ideas since this activity is not mandatory in the course.

 - On the other hand, not having a rubric can lead to biases in evaluation.